hantsy/rsocket-sample/GUIDE.md

 There are several implementations provided now, including Javascript, Java, Kotlin etc.  In this post, we will explore the official Java implementation- [rsocket-java](https://github.com/rsocket/rsocket-java), and later we will have a look at the RSocket integration provided in the latest Spring framework (and  Spring Boot).

-The following example is showing  rsocket-java.
+The following example is showing **request/response** usage with  rsocket-java.

 First of all, create a RSocket server and run it on localhost:7000.